Knotx/knotx-fragments/handler/engine/README.md

 Task decomposes business logic into lightweight independent parts.
 Those parts are graph nodes connected by transitions.
 So a task is a directed graph of nodes.
 Nodes specify fragment's processing, whereas transitions draw business decisions.
+This graph is acyclic and each of its nodes can be reached only from exactly one path (transition).
+These properties enable us to treat the Task as a tree structure.
 ```
 (A) ───> (B) ───> (C)
  └─────> (D)
 ```
 The above graph contains nodes, represented by `(A)`, and transitions illustrated as arrows.
 Arrows set a node's contract.

-So, for example, the node can invoke some API and write its response to the fragment.
+So, for example, a node can invoke API and store the response in the fragment.
 Then it responds with the modified fragment and transition.

 ## Node
 The node responsibility can be described as: